floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 mix phoenix.new kitteh
 ```

 should create a new Phoenix project for you in the folder `./kitteh`.
-When asked to install dependencies, you should probably say yes, altough it's irrelevant, since we're not going to build a complex frontend.
+When asked to install dependencies, you should probably say yes, although it's irrelevant since we're not going to build a complex frontend (but there is additional css, [I promise](https://github.com/floriank/kitteh-phoenix/blob/05-resizing-cats/web/static/css/style.css)).

 You should end up with something like this: